python/cpython/Doc/library/wave.rst

 .. method:: Wave_write.setnframes(n)

    Set the number of frames to *n*.
-This will be changed later if more frames are written.
+This will be changed later if the number of frames actually written is different (this update attempt will raise an error if the output stream is not seekable).

 .. method:: Wave_write.setcomptype(type, name)